ar7ch/competitive-programming/README.md

-Some problems solutions from Codeforces or my local competitions
+Some problem solutions, most from Codeforces